Huixxi/Fast-C-plus-plus/00 Basic C++.md

 };

-// declaration statement for the functions defined below the main function. void functions_below(const string &name, int age);
+// declaration for the functions defined below the main function. void functions_below(const string &name, int age);

 int main()
 {
-    // there is no need a statement when we define the function above the main function.
+    // there is no need a declaration when we define the function above the main function.
-    // but if we define the function below the main funcion, we then need a declare statement, like:
+    // but if we define the function below the main funcion, we then need a declaration statement:

     functions_above("Mike", 60);  // This tells c++ that I want to execute all of the codes that inside this function;
     functions_below("Tom", 45);
     functions_below("Jim", 13);

-    cout<<"Hello, World!"<<endl;

     // Classes and Objects
     Book book1;  // create an instance
     cout << book1.pages;

     Book book2;  // create an instance
     book1.title = "Lord of the Ring";
     book1.author = "Tolkein";
     book1.pages = 700;
     cout << book2.pages;

     Book book3("Harry Potter", "JK Rowling", 500);
     cout << book3.pages;

     // Object Functions
     Student student1("Jim", "Business", 2.4);
     Student student2("Pam", "Art", 3.6);
     cout << student1.hasHonors();
     cout << student2.hasHonors();

     // Getter & Setters
     Movie avengers("The Avenagers", "Joss Whedon", "PG-13");
     avengers.setRating("R");
     cout << avengers.getRating();

     // Inheritance